INDEPENDENTLY RUN BY CATAPULT PR LTD, PRIVATELY FUNDED AND PROUD.

 - Name things after famous Northumbrians for the week

-- Hook up with other businesses and have a ‘trail’ or a ‘treasure hunt’ between businesses
+- Hook up with other businesses and have a virtual ‘trail’ or a ‘treasure hunt’ between businesses, with details on your websites.

 - Put the Northumberland flag over your face on your Facebook page.